lanl/bueno/examples/metadata/README.md

 with a similar format to the others.
 Additionally there is a record of the runscript that was executed and the output sent to the terminal at runtime.

-The arbitrary ```some-metadata.txt``` asset is also present, although it is empty.
+The arbitrary ```some-metadata.txt``` asset is also present two levels down in a subdirectory, although it is empty.
 That said, it illustrates how bueno supports the creation of any number of metadata assets as well as quite a few formats.
 Check [here](https://github.com/lanl/bueno/blob/master/bueno/public/metadata.py). for a full list.